-The Office of Undergraduate Admissions 300 Student Activities Building 515 East Jefferson Street University of Michigan Ann Arbor, MI 48109-1316

-Kinesiology students who elect courses with duplicate Advanced Placement or transfer credit, will receive degree credit and honor points (for graded courses) for the Kinesiology election, while credit for the duplicated Advanced Placement or transfer courses will be deducted.
-The only exceptions to this policy are courses transferred from another school or college on the Ann Arbor campus of the University of Michigan or from UM-Flint or UM-Dearborn.
+The Office of Undergraduate Admissions 300 Student Activities Building 515 East Jefferson Street University of Michigan Ann Arbor, MI 48109-1316 only exceptions to this policy are courses transferred from another school or college on the Ann Arbor campus of the University of Michigan or from UM-Flint or UM-Dearborn.
 In these cases, courses elected in Kinesiology which duplicate the transfer courses are posted on the academic record as "repetitions" or "not for credit" elections.
 The original course elections continue to appear on the academic record for degree credit, and grades earned in these courses continue to be computed in the grade point average.
 Students electing University of Michigan courses via transfer credit, that are prior to those in a course sequence for credits already awarded, will have the transferred credits deducted and the credits and honor points earned by the elections will stand.
 This could mean losing credit for several courses while retaining credit for only one (for example, transfer credit for one or more terms of foreign language can be deducted because of subsequently completing the first term of that language at the University of Michigan).